AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 1 Introduction
 ------------

-This document will guide you through the creation of a sample application using the `Download SDK` Android library.
+This document will guide you through the creation of a sample application using the `Aviary SDK` Android library.

 <a name="prerequisites"></a>
 ### 1.1 Prerequisites